Dodger456/Project3/README.md

 # Project3

-I made changes to the ImageUtils class so it will be necessary to downloud it again.
+I made changes to the ImageUtils class so it will be necessary to download it again.